esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 # Description
 This project aims to replicate the empirical results of [Dupuy and Galichon (2022)](https://doi.org/10.3982/QE928), who estimate the value of job amenities and labor productivity in the United States for 2017.
 Their estimation relies on maximum likelihood estimation of a one-to-one matching model with transferable utility, in which the demand and supply of labor are described by a logit specification.
 This procedure simultaneously fits both the matching patterns and the wage curve.

-Dupuy and Galichon have made their Matlab code and dataset publicly available, and the dataset is included in this repository.
+Dupuy and Galichon have made their Matlab code and dataset publicly available.
 However, we were unable to execute their code without making modifications.
-Therefore, we implemented their estimation procedure in Python, and our implementation is publicly available in this repository.
+Therefore, we implemented their estimation procedure in Python, and our implementation is publicly available in this repository that also includes the dataset.

 Based on our estimation results, we find that the parameter estimates reported by Dupuy and Galichon cannot be fully reproduced.